More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 Elevating the Voice of Latinos in Other Ways

-After learning about the All of Us Research Program at the ASCL conference, Santos McLeod is looking forward to making sure the Latino patients she advocates for are accounted for in research by introducing the program to the first national peer support group in Spanish at Cancer Hope Network she is spearheading.
+After learning about the All of Us Research Program at the ASCL conference, Santos McLeod is looking forward to making sure the Latino patients she supports for are accounted for in research by introducing the program to the first national peer support group in Spanish at Cancer Hope Network she is spearheading.

 “I just hope that if [people] end up following any sort of lessons that they see or learn along the way it’s that it’s everybody matters.
 Our community matters.
 I matter.
 They matter.”